Michelle Obama’s Big Annoucement

 She is also working with the company When We All Vote to “shape the promise of our democracy through voter registration and participation.”

-Obama is one of many superstar participants in the movement which also include Tom Hanks, Lin Manuel-Miranda, Faith Hill, Tim McGraw and Janelle Monae.
+Obama is one of many superstar participants in the movement which also include Tom Hanks, Lin Manuel-Miranda, Faith Hill, Tim McGraw, and Janelle Monae.